lssfau/pystencils-sfg/CONTRIBUTING.md

 ### Fork and Clone

-To work within the `pystencils-sfg` source tree, first create a *fork* of this repository on GitLab and create a local clone of your fork.
+To work within the `pystencils-sfg` source tree, first create a *fork* of this repository and clone it to your workstation.

 ### Set up your dev environment